sykk/rj/README.md

     TELEGRAM_TOKEN=your_telegram_bot_token
     GOOGLE_API_KEY=your_google_api_key
     GOOGLE_CX=your_google_cx
+    ADMIN_IDS=your_admin_discord_ids_comma_separated
     ```

-4. Replace `your_discord_bot_token`, `your_telegram_bot_token`, `your_google_api_key`, and `your_google_cx` with your actual tokens.
+4. Replace `your_discord_bot_token`, `your_telegram_bot_token`, `your_google_api_key`, `your_google_cx`, and `your_admin_discord_ids_comma_separated` with your actual tokens and admin Discord IDs.

-5. Update the `adminIds` array in `commands/relay.js`, `commands/restart.js`, and `commands/google.js` with the Discord IDs of the users who should have permission to use the bot.

 ## Commands

 ### `!relay start`

 Starts relaying messages from the added Telegram channels to the specified Discord channels.
+(Admin only)

 ### `!relay stop`

 Stops relaying messages.
+(Admin only)

 ### `!relay add <discordChannelId> <telegramChannelId>`

 Adds a relay pair.
 Messages from the specified Telegram channel will be relayed to the specified Discord channel.
 This command also confirms the connection to both the Discord and Telegram channels.
+(Admin only)

 ### `!relay delete <discordChannelId> <telegramChannelId>`

 Deletes a relay pair.
 Messages from the specified Telegram channel will no longer be relayed to the specified Discord channel.
+(Admin only)

 ### `!relay list`

 Lists all current relay pairs.
+(Admin only)

 ### `!echo <message>`